 With approximately 75,000 square feet of floor space devoted to athletics, Middlebury’s new field house will have more surface area than a football field.
 Artificial turf covering the floor inside the track will provide a safer and more realistic surface for any indoor practice including varsity soccer, lacrosse, baseball, and softball.
 Club sports and intramurals will also make extensive use of the facility.

 The new field house will contain locker rooms, coaches’ offices, and two classrooms; space for treadmills, stationary bikes, and other cardio-fitness equipment; a lounge; storage space; and an elevator.
-The project will create a new entryway to the Peterson Family Athletic Complex, and add square footage and improved access to the sports medicine department.
+The project will create a new entryway to the Peterson Family Athletics Complex, and add square footage and improved access to the sports medicine department.

 An interactive Middlebury Athletics “history wall” will be a notable feature inside the field house.
 The interactive 16-foot long by 5-foot high display will enable visitors to explore the rich history of sports at Middlebury, whether by team, sport, era, or themes such as traditions, recreational sports, or community service.